ctz/ctz.github.com/_posts/2014-01-07-openssl-rand-api.md

 { /* handle error ... */ }
 {% endhighlight %}

+***

+## Improving `RAND_bytes` semantics to fix downstream code
-OpenSSL could improve matters by guaranteeing that `RAND_bytes` never returns -1 from now on: this would make existing code (of which there is a sizable chunk) which does `if (!RAND_bytes(...))` safe.
+OpenSSL could improve matters by guaranteeing that `RAND_bytes` never returns -1 from now on: this would make existing code (of which there is a sizable chunk, see above) which does `if (!RAND_bytes(...))` safe.

+The following patch simplifies the error behaviour to:

+- `1`: success (buffer written)
+- `0`: error (buffer indeterminate)

+The old 'not implemented' error is reported with a return code of 0, and a distinctive code on the error stack (`RAND_R_FUNC_NOT_IMPLEMENTED`).

+## Deprecate `RAND_pseudo_bytes`
 `RAND_pseudo_bytes` should be deprecated.
-It's not possible to improve without breaking things, and in the estabilished set of `RAND_METHOD`s the distinction wasn't used, and in calling code the distinction is used in dubious circumstances (like IVs or salts, where repeated values are bad news).
+It's not possible to improve without breaking things, and in the estabilished set of `RAND_METHOD`s the distinction wasn't used, and in calling code the distinction is often used in dubious circumstances (like IVs or salts, where repeated values are bad news).